top of page

 • Do Bouviers like to swim?

 Yes, with early and regular exposure to water as they are growing up, Bouviers can become confident swimmers.
-Many of our Bouviers also enjoy boating, from canoes to outboards, and pontoons, with their families.
+Many of our Bouviers also enjoy boating from canoes to outboards and pontoons with their families.
 Without regular introductions to water, showing them the safe way to access and exit swimming pools, Bouviers can become as hesitant as cats to swim in pools or lakes.
 (Most Bouvs are obsessed with you when you're in a bathtub or shower, though!)
 At The House, we begin bathing your pup at 4 weeks old to introduce them to the pleasurable, safe, experience of warm water.
 By the time they leave, most pups are playing with their littermates in a bathtub or a kiddie pool.
 From there, it's up to you to develop the aquatic lifestyle you want with your Bouvier.
+Any time a Bouv spends in the water, it's easier on them if their coat is short.
+Long, thick, coats can cause any dog to drown from exhaustion very quickly under it's weight in the water.

 • Do Bouviers like boating?